scorum/scorum/doc/testing.md

 # Testing

 The unit test target is `make chain_test utests`
-This creates an executable `./tests/chain_test` that will run unit tests.
+This creates executables in `tests` folders that will run unit tests.

 Tests are broken in several categories:
 ```